 You may perform through-the-telescope photography with any 35mm camera body with a removable lens.
-You may connect a camera to a #62 T-Adapter which is then connected to the microfocuser assembly.
-See Fig. 21.
+You may connect a camera to a #62 T-Adapter.
 Using this method, the telescope effectively becomes the lens of the camera.

-The #62 T-Adapter (1, Fig. 21) connects to the microfocuser assembly, followed by a T-Mount (2, Fig. 21) for the particular brand of 35mm camera being used, followed by the camera body (3, Fig. 21).
+The #62 T-Adapter connects to a T-Mount for the particular brand of 35mm camera being used, followed by the camera body.